ctcl-bregis/ctclsite-rust/config/projects/content/mct2/bios.md

 I do not plan on starting development of a Coreboot port for the LattePanda Mu and project-specific configurations until I have an assembled prototype of the device.
 The Lite Carrier that I was provided does not have any way to access the SPI interface for an external SPI flash IC for storing the BIOS.

 MediaCow Touch 2 will have an SOIC-8 socket on-board connected to the external BIOS SPI interface that would make development siginificantly easier.

-On July 3, 2024, I made a proper fork of the Coreboot GitHub repository in order to have a basis for development.
-The repository is simply named [coreboot-mu](https://github.com/ctcl-bregis/coreboot-mu).